sebnitu/vrembem/packages/vrembem/README.md

 const drawer = Drawer({ autoInit: true });
 ```

-> Note that `core` helpers does not need to be initialized since they're just a set of helpful utility functions.
+> Note that `core` helpers do not need to be initialized since they're just a set of helpful utility functions.

 ## Markup